coffeebe4code/nobuild/demo/tutorial.md

   - we also have a library that was placed in target.
 Distribute it to all your friends.
   - !NOTE! as of right now, if your exe has the same name as a feature. that features tests can't be ran independently.

+## Complete?

 The bulk of the tutorial is complete.
 This may seem a bit much.
 I rely on shortcuts in my editor to accomplish everything without any thought. see the demo in [vim](./vim.md) or [vscode](./vscode.md) to get an idea how painless using `nobuild` is.
 See a complete list of [options](./options.md) to read up on all commands, macros, and flags possible.
-For preparing production see [cicd](./cicd.md)
+For preparing your code to production see [cicd](./cicd.md)

 The next part of the tutorial will cover the coolest feature in `nobuild` the incremental build.